gipplab/cl-osa/README.md

 Evaluation
 ----------
 ## Candidate Retrieval Evaluation
-If you desire to evaluate CL-OSA's in terms of precision, recall and F1-score for the candidate retrieval, instantiate the class
-CLOSAEvaluationSet with the directory containing the suspicious files and the directory containing the candidate files.
+If you desire to evaluate CL-OSA in terms of precision, recall and F1-score for candidate retrieval, instantiate the class CLOSAEvaluationSet with the directory containing the suspicious files and the directory containing the candidate files.

 ### Equal number of suspicious and candidate documents